kienstra/adapter-gravity-add-on/README.md

 ## Changelog

 ### 2.0.0
-* Make this plugin work with the latest Gravity Forms plugin.
+* Fixed: This plugin now works with the latest Gravity Forms plugin.
 It didn't work before.

 ### 1.0.2
 * Improved compatibility with Gravity Forms version 1.9 and above.
 Removes support for placeholders, as Gravity Forms now supports them.
 And fixing styling issues for horizontal forms.